topquark22/Plexorino/README.md

 # 74HC259-Ino

 Skeleton code for using the 74HC259 addressable latch with Arduino.
-This provides you with additional output lines as needed by your application.
+This provides you with additional digital output lines as needed by your application.

 ## configuration options